 Direct selling at NBAA-BACE, canvassing or distribution of publications/marketing materials/show dailies outside of assigned exhibit space, including all booth-to-booth distribution, is prohibited.
 Canvassing and solicitation, except by exhibiting companies, are prohibited within 50 miles of NBAA-BACE.
 Exhibitors/persons violating this rule will be removed.

-Static display exhibitors are requested to develop scaled plans of their displays and submit the plans to NBAA for final approval.
+Static display exhibitors are requested to develop scaled plans of their displays and submit the plans to NBAA for final approval by August 13, 2018.

 Exhibitors who do not submit plans to NBAA will have their displays set up at the discretion of NBAA management.
 NBAA management can assist exhibitors having trouble developing scaled plans.
 The layout should illustrate aircraft positioning with respect to neighboring exhibitors and aisles.
 Also, chalets/tents/structures, mockups, etc. must be factored in to your individual layout.